digitallyinduced/ihp/Guide/form.markdown

 ## Forms Are Also HSX

-It's important to understand that the while the form helpers like `{textField #title}` are called by `formFor`, you can still use HSX there.
+It's important to understand that while the form helpers like `{textField #title}` are called by `formFor`, you can still use HSX there.
 So you can just add any kind of HSX code inside your form:

 ```html
 renderForm :: Post -> Html